wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 ### Better quality plots

-Gnuplot doesnât seem to provide a portable way of determining whether it supports the high-quality bitmap output the `cairo` library provides.
+Gnuplot doesn’t seem to provide a portable way of determining whether it supports the high-quality bitmap output the `cairo` library provides.
 On systems where gnuplot is compiled to use this library the pngcairo option from the configuration menu (that can be overridden by the variable